eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 #### [Taxiways](#taxiways)

 An airport taxiway is a designated path that connects runways with terminals, gates, runways or other parts of the airport.
-When adding a taxiway in an Open-ALAQS study, the following information is mandatory:
+When adding a taxiway in an OpenALAQS study, the following information is mandatory:
 + Name
 + Speed (km/h)